ducakar/TextureReplacer/README.md

       CustomKerbals/<kerbalName>/EVAjetpackNRM    // EVA jetpack normal map

 ### Generic Kerbal Textures ###
-Generic textures are assigned pseudo-randomly, based on the hash of a Kerbal's name, which ensures the same textures are always assigned to a given Kerbal.
+Generic head textures are assigned pseudo-randomly, based on the hash of a Kerbal's name, which ensures the same head is always assigned to a given Kerbal.
+Each head has equal chance of being selected.

 Generic head textures should be of the form